yukti72/Web-dev-Bootstrap-assignment/README.md

 # Web-dev-Bootstrap-assignment
-This is assignment submission for Web development course using bootstrap.
+This is assignment submission for Web development course I've been studying using bootstrap.